maariooors/mini-projects/README.md

 - **Java Projects**: A variety of projects in Java covering object-oriented design, algorithms, and basic data processing.
 Java has been a core part of my studies, and I’m expanding my skills by creating small-scale applications and utilities.

 - **Python Projects**: Python scripts and projects that range from data analysis to scripting automation.
-Python is my go-to language for quick prototyping, data handling, and machine learning explorations.

 ## Technologies & Tools
 - **Rust**: Mastering ownership, concurrency, and memory management through API interactions and server-side development.